A diffuse scattering model of ultracold neutrons on wavy surfaces: Analysis with simulations

 Referring to~\cite{Mandelbrot1984,Jacobs2017}, the RMS slope, represented by $\alpha$, can be estimated from a power function of the cutoff frequency in Fourier analysis of self-affine surfaces.
 Thus, the data points were fitted with the following power function:

 The fit results are $a=0.74 \pm 0.19$ and $b= -0.46 \pm 0.05$.
 The $\alpha(\lambda_{c})$ obtained in this way was used in the simulation.

-The mf-BRDF model was implemented in the simulation by loading a pre-computed 2D histograms of reflection angle distributions $(\theta_{o}, \phi_{o})$.
-A total of 18,000 histograms were created by changing the incident angle $\theta_{i}$ from $0^{\circ}$ to $89^{\circ}$ in $1^{\circ}$ step and the width $\alpha$ from 0 to 0.198 with 0.002 step.
+The mf-BRDF model was implemented in the simulation by loading pre-computed 2D histograms of scattering angle distributions $(\theta_{o}, \phi_{o})$.
+A total of 9,000 histograms were created by changing the incident angle $\theta_{i}$ from $0^{\circ}$ to $89^{\circ}$ in $1^{\circ}$ step and the width $\alpha$ from 0 to 0.198 with 0.002 steps.
 The angular resolution of the histograms is $1^{\circ}$ for both $\theta_{o}$ and $\phi_{o}$.
-At a reflection, the histogram corresponding to $\theta_{i}$ and $\alpha$ was selected, and the reflection angles $(\theta_{o}, \phi_{o})$ were determined using random numbers based on the histogram.
+At a reflection, the histogram corresponding to $\theta_{i}$ and $\alpha$ was selected, and the scattering angles $(\theta_{o}, \phi_{o})$ were determined using random numbers based on the histogram.